aliceinpalth/3dfetch/README.md

 # 3dfetch
 Similar to Linux's screenfetch script, but unsigned and executed on a Nintendo 3DS.
+RSF file based off of [this dummy RSF](https://gist.github.com/mid-kid/d9c4ce50407c71ec9ef3).

 # Features
 - Cycle through various text colors using the d-pad, and various background colors using the L and R buttons